-Please keep in contact with us to let us know if you change your address or contact details.
+Please keep in contact with us to let us know of any change their address or contact details.
 If there are significant health changes in the study participant related to the suspected genetic condition being tested for, it would be helpful for you to let us know.